 Kill Team Octarius – Stats

-- APL – Action Point Limit – controls how many ‘actions’ the unit can take each time it’s activated
+- APL – Action Point Limit – controls how many ‘actions’ the unit can take each time it’s activated.

 - GA – Group Activation – As per a July 26 GW comment on the official 40k Facebook page, this refers to how many models are activated at a time.
 “Most operatives”, says GW, “are GA1, but some (a standard Guardsman trooper, a Gaunt, or a Poxwalker) have higher values and make it possible to use more than one operative in a turn”.

-Meanwhile, all units are getting significantly more wounds than they had in the last edition – partly to keep them alive longer for more “cinematic moments”, and partly because weapon damage has had a buff, too.
+All units are getting significantly more wounds than they had in the last edition – partly to keep them alive longer for more “cinematic moments”, and partly because weapon damage has had a buff, too.

 Kill Team Octarius – Actions